Masai Mara

 Kenya Camping Accommodation

-Lake Nakuru is a relatively small park and thus has limited camping facilities within the park.
-However there are optional campsites around the park and budget hotels located in Nakuru town.
+Lake Nakuru is a relatively compact national park, which results in a limited number of camping facilities available within its boundaries.
+Nevertheless, there are alternative campsites situated around the park, as well as budget accommodations in Nakuru town.

 Know Your Parks / Reserve